How to open a new issue

 - Make sure to mention any relevant documentation and other issues you’ve already seen.
 We don’t know what you’ve seen unless you tell us.
 If you don’t list it, we’ll assume you haven’t seen it.

-- If any sections of the issue template are truly not applicable, you may remove them, except for the documentation and related issues sections.
+- If any sections of the issue template are truly not applicable, you may remove them.

 - Submit your issue.